top of page

 Are any of the other inland ports built so close to a state park?

 They confirmed that they have built another port close to a State Park.
+You may make arrangements to visit the Appalachian Regional Port in Crandall GA to get an idea of what we are facing.

 How will you protect our water supply from the port runoff when it rains?